spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 | **Patch OS on boot** | This parameter indicates whether or not to patch the OS of the PCG hosts on the first boot.|
 | **Reboot node(s) once OS patch is applied** | This parameter indicates whether or not to reboot PCG nodes after OS patches are complete.
 This only applies if the **Patch OS on boot** parameter is enabled.|

-### OpenStack Private Cloud Gateway Machine Configuration
+### OpenStack PCG Machine Configuration

 * Select the availability zone
 * Choose flavor
 * PCG cluster size: **1** or **3** nodes (HA)

-After this step, a new PCG configuration file is generated and its location is displayed on the console, e.g.:
+After this step, a new PCG configuration file is generated and its location is displayed on the console.
+Example:

 ```bash
 ==== PCG config saved ====
 Location: :/home/spectro/.palette/pcg/pcg-20230706150945/pcg.yaml